TaiQuach123/Face-Image-Retrieval/README.md

 This is our Pattern Recognition's final project, which includes 3 members.
 In this project, we train a Siamese Network with the CelebA dataset using SupConLoss from Supervised Contrastive Learning paper for metric learning.
 Our target is to create embedding vectors of face images, in which face images came from the same person should have high similarity.

 # Introduction about Dataset
+In this project, we utilize the CelebA dataset, a well-known dataset for exploring facial attributes.

 # Training Model
 You can train Siamese Network very easily, just run the following code